 If the tenants really enjoy your property, they may be willing to buy it.
 They’re already familiar with the home and the neighborhood, so this may be a no-brainer for them.
 Plus, you can give them a discount because you don’t have to pay realtor fees.

 Offer “cash for keys.”

 “Cash for keys” is a strategy that has you selling the property to a cash buyer and then negotiating with the tenants.
 This strategy works well for some people, but it can be expensive.
 To do this, you may have to cover moving costs and the security deposit on the tenant’s new place.
 But, it might make sense with the cash you’re getting from the sale.

 Know the Laws to Ensure a Smooth Sale

 It’s important to educate yourself on the laws in Nevada, as there are a number of protections for tenants.
 In many cases, it’s simply best to let the lease ride out and then turn around and sell the rental to a cash buyer so that you’re not responsible for anything further.
-We Buy Any Vegas House happily buys rental properties, even those that are ugly, distressed or still have tenants living inside.
+We Buy Any Vegas House happily buys rental properties, even those that are ugly, distressed or still have tenants living inside we are a Las Vegas cash home buyer.
 Contact us today for a free, no obligation cash offer.